Rostov-on-Don Fair: 1860s

-In November Baikov began to petition for the postponement of the Three Saints' Fair up to 25 December, which instead had been traditionally held in late January and in early February.
+In November Baikov began to petition for the postponement of the Three Saints' (Three Holy Hierarchs') Fair up to 25 December, which instead had been traditionally held in late January and in early February.
 He sent his letters to the Ekaterinoslav Provincial Zemstvo Board, asking it to hold the fair until January 10 and call it Christmas Fair.
 He argued that Rostov merchants would have been pleased with this decision, because January and February had been the most suitable months for conducting trading operations.
-The profit from the fairs could had increase, because it could have been visited by those who live in distant places where fairs hadn't been held.
+The profit from the fairs could have increased, because it could have been visited by those who live in distant places where fairs hadn't been held.
 His other good argument that in Rostov-on-Don there had been many traditional "winter" products, such as wool, fish or bread, which were better sold in Winter.

 The Three Saints' Fair was renamed The Christmas Fair and was to start annually on 25 December and to end on 10 January.
 The Minister of Finance and the Minister of the Interior decided to abolish the Three Saints's, given the loss of its relevance.
-But it was still held for some time in late January-early February.
+It was still held for some time in late January-early February.
 The Three Saints' Fair was the third and one of the main fairs held in Rostov-on-Don in the middle of the 19th century.
 The largest one was the Christmas-Dormition Fair, which was held from 21 August to 15 September.
 In June, the Ascension Fair was organized for the Feast of the Ascension, but it was characterized by smaller trade turnover than these of the Christmas-Dormition.
 And the third one was the Christmas Fair, held in winter and which featured a large trade turnover.
 There merchants traded for several weeks.
 Traditionally, fairs were not only trade, but also an entertaining event.
 There were arranged a farcical presentation, toured theatrical companies and worked carousels.
 Bagels and fish were one of the permanent and popular fair products.

 Decline

-Gradually the fairs began to lose their importance for the city and became less interesting and in popular.
-Organization of trade congresses were started to be of lesser importance and merchants had less trade.
-One of the possible reasons for this could be a lack of advertising and improper storage of products.
+Gradually the fairs began to lose their importance for the city and became less interesting and popular.
+Trade congress organizations were becoming less importantant and merchants had less trade.
+A possible reason for this could be a lack of advertising and improper storage of products.
 Also among the main factors was the development of rail and steamship communications.